nishio/jscc/README.rst

 - (done) I implemented watch.py.
 Use it to watch scripts' modification.
 - 'server' is now a sample of jscc managed project, but in old-style.
   Make it not-jscc-managed project, and make quckstart.py can jscc-ize it.

+- preserve past errors. (now just have the last data. it lost if server restarted)

 - other issues

-  - we need nice way to kill watching process (instead of manual `kill`)
+  - (done)we need nice way to kill watching process (instead of manual `kill`)
-  - when you clone jscc in your working dir and set 'LIBPATH = .', a namespace 'main.main' provided in jscc/server/static/main.js may conflict other 'main.main' in your scripts.
-  - preserve past errors. (now just have the last data. it lost if server restarted)
   - record what kind of error occurs, statistics?
   - be able to scroll the graph to see past
   - enbug.py will crash if empty file is passed
   - enbug.py will hung up if a whitespace-only file is passed
   - enbug.py should output bugs as line diff.
   - make graph's minimum Y == 0.
+  - make graph's minimun tick >= 1

 HISTORY
 =======

+2012-05-29 v1.1: Support Flymake
 2012-03-27 First Release
-2012-05-29 v1.1: Support Flymake

 THANKS